vijay-shankaranand/tp/docs/DeveloperGuide.md

    1. Other incorrect select event commands to try: `select_event`, `select_event x`, `...` (where x is an integer larger than the list size)<br>
       Expected: Similar to previous.

+### Adding a task

+1. Adding a task while on the home page

+    1. Prerequisites: Be on the home screen using the `home` command.

+    2. Test case: `add_task td/Book Venue d/2024-10-10 ev/NUS Career Fair 2024`<br>
+       Expected: Book Venue task is added to NUS Career Fair 2024 event.
+Details of the added task shown in the status message.
+Goes the respective event page and displays the tasks of the event on the right.

+    3. Test case: `add_task td/Book Venue d/2024-10-10`<br>
+       Expected: No task is added.
+Error details shown in the status message.

+    4. Other incorrect add task commands to try: `add_task`, `add_task td/Book Venue d/2024-10-10 ev/`<br>
+       Expected: Similar to previous.

+2. Adding a task while on the event page

+    1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents an integer that is smaller than or equal to the event list size.

+    2. Test case: `add_task td/Book Venue d/2024-10-10 ev/NUS Career Fair 2024`<br>
+       Expected: Book Venue task is added to NUS Career Fair 2024 event.
+Details of the added task shown in the status message.
+Goes the respective event page and displays the tasks of the event on the right.

+    3. Test case: `add_task td/Book Venue d/2024-10-10`<br>
+       Expected: No task is added.
+Error details shown in the status message.

+    4. Other incorrect add task commands to try: `add_task`, `add_task td/Book Venue d/2024-10-10 ev/`<br>
+       Expected: Similar to previous.

 ### Saving data